crosskyle/CS362-004-SP17/projects/crossky/README.md

-My name is Kyle Cross
+This is my assignment 3 submission!